KingChampion36/java-multithreading/2-thread-coordination/README.md

 ### Thread Coordination - Scenario 4

-We may end up them running concurrently.
+We may end up them running parallely.
 [They are on different CPU core]

 ## Thread Coordination - Dependency